March 29, 2004

 A dramatized account of a dream I had last night…

-Ellie Mae was the first girl chosen for the annual egg-spinning contest with the rival high school in her rural Kentucky town.
+Ellie Mae was the first girl ever chosen for the annual egg-spinning contest with the rival high school in her rural Kentucky town.
 And she wasn’t happy about it.
-The contest was supposedly based on some high-falutin’ math principles, which is why she – the smartest kid in years – was chosen to represent her school.
-But, she was smart enough to know that it was pretty much purely random – just trying to spin an egg so that it would line up with one edge of a square.
+The contest was supposedly based on some high-falutin’ math principles, which is why she — the smartest kid in years — was chosen to represent her school.
+But, she was smart enough to know that it was pretty much purely random; just trying to spin an egg so that it would line up with one edge of a square.
 Still, the prize was huge — a cow to the winning family, which was a big deal in this poor community.

 If anything, that’s what made her seethe with anger, indignation and frustration.

 Until her, no girl had ever been picked for a chance to win the cow.
 Supposedly the contestant was the ‘best qualified’ senior student, which was supposed to mean the cleverest, but somehow that had always been a boy.
 Until Ellie Mae showed up, who was so obviously over-qualified that they couldn’t help pick her.
-She could do the math well enough to know that only systemic bias would have prevented any girl from being chosen before.
+She could do the math well enough to know that only systematic bias would have prevented any girl from being chosen before.

-The stands were full on the day of the contest; doesn’t take much to excite a small town.
+The stands were full on the day of the contest; it doesn’t take much to excite a small town.
 Ellie Mae caught her first sight of Bo Jackson, the rival contestant from the next town over.
 Of course she’d heard of him, him having as big a reputation of being a brainiac as she did, if not more so.
-Not an unpleasant looking fellow, tall and lean like herself.
+Not an unpleasant-looking fellow, tall and lean like herself.
 He didn’t look all that smart, but then again she supposed she didn’t either.
 Rather, there was sort of a wild, haunted look in his eyes, and she imagined he flinched when he looked and caught sight of her.
-In some inward secret place, she felt another brick smash through the window of her self-esteem — even the one person she might have considered an intellectual peer couldn’t stand the sight of her.
+In some inward secret place, she felt another brick smash through the window of her self-esteem; even the one person she might have considered an intellectual peer couldn’t stand the sight of her.

 They walked up to the gaming table, neither making eye contact while the judge explained the rules.
-The two eggs were taken out of their box, and placed in the center of the table.
+The two eggs were taken out of their boxes, and placed in the center of the table.
 She barely glanced at them, but something did seem a bit different about the one Bo had quickly covered with his large hand.
-She suppressed a quick thought about what it might feel like if he had instead covered her hand with his as she grabbed for her own egg.
+She suppressed a quick thought about what it might feel like if he had instead covered her hand with his, as she grabbed for her own egg.

 When the bell rang and they spun their eggs, she watched Bo’s more closely than her own.
 Suddenly she noticed a slight irregularity in that egg.
-Almost in slow motion, she could see the slight crease along the egg, which caught at the grain of the table, increasing the odds it would line up properly.
+Almost in slow motion, she could see the slight crease along one side of the egg, which caught at the grain of the table, increasing the odds it would line up properly.
 She glanced up, and saw the haunted look as she met Bo’s eyes, and he realized that she knew.